tessalt/coffeescriptbook/book.md

 # => 5
 ```

-This is a fairly common pattern when you're prototyping lots of elements in coffeescript.
+This is a fairly common pattern when you're prototyping lots of elements in CoffeeScript.
 It's a bit of a convention to use `i` for the variable that gets re-assigned for each time through the loop (like in `for fruit in fruits`, `fruit` got re-assigned to "apple", "orange", "banana" each time through the loop). `i` as in "iterator" I think.

 So again, if we wanted to create 4 squares, we can do it much more easily with a loop: